EwoutH/urban-self-driving-effects/paper/paper.md

 | ![heatmap_mean_network_speed.png](..%2Fimg%2Fsce_pol%2Fheatmap_mean_network_speed.png) | ![traffic_heatmap_average_delay_weighted.png](..%2Fimg%2Fsce_pol%2Ftraffic_heatmap_average_delay_weighted.png) |

 _Fig 5.8: Average car speed, average AV speed, average network speed, and average delay in different scenarios and policies_

+Most policies are surprisingly ineffective in increasing the average car speed, except mainly the all-out (8) and the city-day (4) policies, somewhat.
+It shows that a city wide tariff combined with a maximum speed reduction can increase car speeds in the moderate-progress and private- and mixed-race-to-the-bottom scenarios (1, 4 and 5).
+A tariff on its own (7) is less effective, and all other policies don't noticeably help car speeds, showing the small "autoluw" area and tariffs only at rush hours are not very effective.

+AV speeds don't share this trend, and get almost universally worse with each policy in each scenario.
+Only policy 7, with only a tariff, can get AV speeds up in some scenarios, likely because relatively more fast routes are taken, since network speeds don't show significant improvements.

+Finally, there is no policy that improves any of the speed metrics in each scenario.
+Policies that help in heavily congested scenarios, mainly by getting inefficient AVs off the road, do active harm in other scenarios, where high-density AVs get replaced with cars that are less efficient.
+No strategy is dominant on any metric, let alone on all.
+There is no silver bullet.

+Note that the delay metric is lower with the speed limit reduction, but the average network speed is also lower.
+This is due to the way delay is measured: it's a ratio of the actual travel time divided by the free-flow travel time.
+If the free-flow travel time is higher (due to the speed limit reduction), the delay will be lower, even if the actual travel time is higher.
+It might influence the perception of congestion, since the difference between the actual travel time and the free-flow travel time is smaller, but it doesn't actually reduce congestion.

 #### Vehicle distance traveled